dB-SPL/fldigiTAK/README.md

 To support more than just a couple users, you should use a high-throughput mode like 8PSK1000 (3kbps) or 8PSK1200F (2.4kbps with forward error correction).
 These modes should work over VHF/UHF radios without a "9600 baud" port using a simple sound card audio interface.
 While it's possible to use use VOX with Fldigi's standard "long-preamble" setting for PSK modes, much better throughput is achieved using the "short-pramble", however this usually requires PTT control of the radio.

+Follow your local regulations.
+As I interpret current US FCC rules, this should comply with Part 95 rules when used with a type-accepted MURS radio or Part 97 rules when used on amatuer radio frequencies with proper station ID.
+It seems to me, the transmissions would be too long and too frequent to comply with Part 95 rules for FRS radios.

 ## Requirements
 Requires TAK clients (tested with ATAK and WinTAK) be configured to send XML CoT messages to the computer running the script on the UDP port specified in `send.py`.